microsoft/nav-docker/HOWTO.md

 ## SetupVariables.ps1

 ### Responsibility
-When running the NAV Docker Image, most parameters are specified by using -e parameter=value.
+When running the NAV Docker Image, most parameters are specified by using `-e parameter=value`.
 This will actually set the environment variable parameter to value and in the SetupVariables script, these environment variables are transferred to PowerShell variables.

 ### Default behavior
 The script will transfer all known parameters from environment variables to PowerShell variables, and make sure that default values are correct.